What is the STDEVA Function?

 The STDEVA function is very similar to the STDEV function, in that both functions calculate the sample standard deviation of a supplied set of values.

 However, they differ in one aspect.
 The difference arises when an array of values that contain text or logical values is supplied to the function.
-In such case, STDEV ignores the text and logical values, whereas STDEVA assigns the value 0 to text and the values 1 or 0 to logical values.
+In such a case, STDEV ignores the text and logical values, whereas STDEVA assigns the value 0 to text and the values 1 or 0 to logical values.

 How to use the STDEVA Function in Excel?